ipv6 filtering

 Netflow and IPFIX flow record creation is based on packets sharing the same fields.
 Flow state is held, hitting system resources.
 To save system resources, flows are exported at predefined times.
 As a result, traffic measurement is accurate, but it might not hit the detector for up to one minute.

-sFlow sends packet samples every 1 in N, streaming flows as soon as they are prepared. sFlOW has a reduced draw on system resources than its Netflow counterpart.
-It is considered faster and has better accuracy meaning it’s an excellent tool for DDoS detection.
+sFlow sends packet samples every 1 in N, streaming flows as soon as they are prepared. sFlOW draws less system resources than its Netflow counterpart.
+It is considered faster and has better accuracy, meaning it’s an excellent tool for DDoS detection.

 sFlow is better at carrying the source MAC address than NetFlow and IPFIX.
 With NetFlow and IPFIX, the source MAC is possible but not usually implemented by all vendors.
 NetFlow is useful for some requirements, while IPFIX and sFlow are for others.